 We’ll come right out and say it.
 A full time CFO is expensive–often six figures expensive.
 Plenty of businesses simply can’t afford that expense.
 Because of this, there are many alternatives business owners turn to, some of which work better than others.

 Do It Yourself

-Many times, a business owner who knows they need a CFO will still attempt to handle CFO services themselves anyway.
-Often times, they can get by on a combination of amateur research and luck.
+Many times, a business owner who knows they need a CFO will still attempt to handle CFO role themselves.
+Occassionally, they can get by on a combination of amateur research and luck.

 Still, going without a CFO is a big risk for a business owner.
 Incorrect financial projections or poorly planned decisions can be extremely costly with irreversible implications.

 Another route business owners take is to treat someone in their organization who deals with finances like a CFO.
 This could be the controller (bad idea), CPA (worse idea), or bookkeeper (worst idea).

 While professionals in these roles may have some acumen when it comes to finances, they are not trained in the planning skills that a CFO possesses and may not have the capacity given their other responsibilities.
 As a result, what a business owner often gets is a guess that’s as good as their own.

 One option many business owners don’t know about is outsourced CFO services.
 Also called part-time CFO services and fractional CFO services, outsourced CFO services rely on an outside company to provide a CFO to your company on a part-time basis.

 According to Forbes, an outsourced CFO is “a cost-effective way to get the services that you need, and you can create a tailored plan to your specific business needs.”

 Many outsourced CFO service companies also offer virtual CFO services, allowing you to take advantage of the wisdom of a CFO without the expense of getting them to the office.
 A virtual CFO will conduct their business with you via video conference and send documents and reports electronically.